wilfredinni/pysheetComments/unpublished/poetry_vscode/projects_poetry_vscode.md

 ## Creating a Virtual Environment

-We can start a new Python project with Poetry by using the `poetry init` command to create a `pyproject.toml` file interactively.
-This is a good option if you already have a working project and want to switch from `Pipenv` or other dependency tool.
-The other
+We can start a new Python project with Poetry by using the `poetry new <project_name>` command:

-In this case, we will use `poetry new <project_name>` and create a basic project structure since we are starting from zero.

 ```
 poetry new how-long
 ```

-This will create a `how-long` folder ready for us to start coding:
+This will create a basic project structure inside of `how-long` directory:

 ```
+how-long
 ├── README.rst
 ├── how_long
 │   └── __init__.py